 To do this, you need to use the Columns block.
 When you go to add the Columns block, you will have a choice of layouts, as shown in this screenshot:

 Once you have chosen a column layout, you will notice that each column has a plus icon.
-Clicking those plus icons will allow you to insert blocks into those columns.
+Clicking those plus icons will allow you to insert blocks into the desired columns.
 You can even add column blocks within columns, giving you more elaborate column layouts.

 If you change your mind about the column layout later, don’t worry.
 You can easily change the layout afterward.
-The easiest way to do this is to use the list view to select the columns block.
-You will then be able to adjust the settings in the section over on the right.
+The easiest way to do this is to use the List View to select the columns block.
+You will then be able to adjust the settings in the section on the right.

-If you need to adjust the size of individual columns, you can select a column within the list view, then set the percentage or number of pixels.
+If you need to adjust the size of individual columns, select a column within the List View, then set the percentage or number of pixels.

 Grouping WordPress blocks together